 Bendel’s Case and its Implications

-In a long awaited decision, the Full Federal Court has unanimously ruled in favour of the taxpayer in FCT v Bendel [2025] FCAFC 15 (Bendel’s case).
+In a long awaited decision, the Full Federal Court has unanimously ruled in favour of the taxpayer in Commissioner of Taxation v Bendel [2025] FCAFC 15 (Bendel’s case).
 The case deals with the Commissioner’s appeal against the AAT decision which held that an unpaid present entitlement (UPE) was not a loan for the purposes of section 109D of the Income Tax Assessment Act 1936.

 The Full Federal Court held that while there was a debtor-creditor relationship between the trust and the company, the creation of the UPE and the retention of that UPE within the trust is not a loan within the meaning of section 109D(3).
 This is because a loan “… requires a transaction which creates an obligation to repay an amount or which in substance effects an obligation to repay.
 The creation of an obligation to pay an amount is not sufficient.”